ramchjob/rag_ingestion_pipeline/README.md

 ## Overview

-`ytrag` is a RAG pipeline that processes PDF documents, generates embeddings, and stores them in a vector database for efficient similarity search and retrieval.
+`rag_ingestion_pipeline` is a RAG pipeline that processes PDF documents, generates embeddings, and stores them in a vector database for efficient similarity search and retrieval.
 The system uses LangChain for document processing, Sentence Transformers for embeddings, and ChromaDB for vector storage.

 ## Features